-Amaze is the Information, Advice and Support Service for Brighton and Hove.
+Amaze is the Special Educational Needs Information, Advice and Support Service (SENDIASS) for Brighton & Hove.

 Amaze works with parents and carers of disabled children and children with special educational needs aged 0-25.
 We also support young people with special educational needs and disabilities up to 25.